Skip to content

 project_name My Cool Parser human-readable name for docs

-The slug is auto-generated from the package name by replacing hyphens with underscores.
-Most of the time you just press Enter.
+The package name is auto-generated from the project name by replacing spaces with hyphens.
+The import name is auto-generated from the package name by lowercasing and replacing hyphens with underscores.
+Most of the time you just press Enter for both.

 All prompts